 - If you (not to work) systematically, you (to fail) at the examination.

 - If you (to be) busy, I (to leave) you alone.

 - If I (to live) in Kyiv, I (to visit) Independence Square every week.

 - If she (to know) English, she (to try) to enter the university.

 Exercise 2.
-Use Conditional 2 and Conditional 3.
+Use the Second Conditional and the Third Conditional.

 - They will all be surprised if I make such a mistake.